openforis/sepal-doc/docs/source/cookbook/area_estimation.rst

 .. tip::

     To help you understand why the random forest algorithm might get some categories you are trying to map confused with others, you will use spectral signatures charts in CEO-SEPAL to look at the NDVI signature of your different land cover classes.
 You should notice a few things when exploring the spectral signatures of your land cover classes.
 First, some classes are more spectrally distinct than others.
 For example, water is consistently dark in the NIR and MIR wavelengths, and much darker than the other classes.
-This means that it shouldn’t be difficult to separate water from the other land cover classes with high accuracy.
+This means that it shouldn't be difficult to separate water from the other land cover classes with high accuracy.

 Not all pixels in the same classes have the exact same values—there is some natural variability!
 Capturing this variation will strongly influence the results of your classification.

-First, let’s become familiar with the SEPAL Interface.
+First, let's become familiar with the SEPAL Interface.
 In the upper right corner of the map is a stack of three rectangles.
 If you mouse over this icon, it says "Select layers to view."

 .. note::